X-lab2017/oss101/Assignments/Assignment-typo-for-cloud-computing.md

 *If you don't know for sure, say so!* A wrong but authoritative-sounding answer is worse than none at all.
 Don't point anyone down a wrong path simply because it's fun to sound like an expert.
 Be humble and honest; set a good example for both the querent and your peers.

-*If you can't help, don't hinder.* Don't make jokes about procedures that could trash the user's setup --- tre poor sap might interpret these as instructions.
+*If you can't help, don't hinder.* Don't make jokes about procedures that could trash the user's setup --- the poor sap might interpret these as instructions.

 *Ask probing questions to elicit more details.* If you're good at this, the querent will learn something --- and so might you.
 Try to turn the bad question into a good one; remember we were all newbies once.